What is EMDR and how to get help in San Diego?

 by Katherine Pica LCSW

-Eye Movement Desensitization and Reprocessing (EMDR) Is a research based therapy that has been shown to be effective in helping people recover from trauma, and PTSD.
+Eye Movement Desensitization and Reprocessing (EMDR) is a research-based therapy that has been shown to be effective in helping people recover from trauma and PTSD.
 Inevitably, most of us seem to experience some form of trauma at some point in our lives.
 Whatever incident may be experienced as sad, upsetting or disturbing to you is a type of trauma.
 There is no trauma too big or small for EMDR.
 EMDR is a type of therapy offered at Resilience Counseling.

 What is EMDR?

 EMDR is thoroughly research based and has demonstrated to be an effective form of treating a number of mental health conditions.
 EMDR treatment includes bilateral stimulation (eye movements, tapping, etc) to help access the opposite sides of the brain.
 This bilateral stimulation assists in the reprocessing of negative events or trauma.
-The use of bilateral stimulation in an EMDR session (guided eye movements, tapping, etc) can often be experienced by patients as mildly soothing or comforting.
+The use of bilateral stimulation in an EMDR session (guided eye movements, tapping, etc.) can often be experienced by patients as mildly soothing or comforting.

 EMDR is quite different from most other forms of therapy.
 EMDR therapy can assist the brain by encouraging its ability to access negatively stored memories.
 EMDR can also greatly help in the reprocessing of events and negative beliefs held about oneself.

-What Can EMDR help treat?
+What can EMDR help treat?

 • PTSD